 - Marketing automation can be customized by persona and by other interactions.
 Email marketing has no idea what the member did on your website.
 If the member just clicked on your mortgage rate page, and then you email them an auto promotion… Big disconnect!

 With marketing automation, if a member clicks on the mortgage rate page, it triggers a mortgage promotion sequence.
 No disconnect there.

 - Marketing automation leverages other written content.
 Maybe you have a blog.
 Maybe you don’t, but should.
 If you do, you may have way more content than you thought!
 You can use it to help your members make informed decisions about your products and services.

 How Often Can Credit Unions Email Members?

-So, the short answer is, don’t email your members more than once every couple of weeks.
+So, the short answer is, don’t email your members generic emails more than once per week.

 But if you go down the marketing automation route, you can email them 20–30 times a month (assuming it’s personalized and relevant to their financial needs).